 HOW DO I GET ON THE SMO MAILING LIST?

 We are so happy you are interested in volunteering with us!
 Please send an email to firstname.lastname@example.org or any leadership team member to get your name put on our mailing list.

 CAN I BECOME MORE INVOLVED WITH SMO OR THE LEADERSHIP TEAM?

-Applications are sent out during November/December so be on the lookout!
+Applications are sent out late August/early September so be on the lookout!

 ARE THERE ANY OTHER ORGANIZATIONS THAT I CAN JOIN TO LEARN MORE ABOUT STREET MEDICINE IN GENERAL?